-^{} An asterisk within the scope and sequence of a discipline consequence indicates that the potential exists for a long term suspension, or a suspension of greater than 10 days.
-In accordance with state statute 160.261, 167.161, and 167.171 RSMo and SPS Policy JGD, Section VI, student suspensions of greater than 10 days require a Review Meeting before the Superintendent or designee.
-Long term suspensions can be up to 180 school days.
+An asterisk within the scope and sequence of a discipline consequence indicates that the potential exists for a long term suspension, or a suspension of greater than 10 days.
+In accordance with state statute 160.261, 167.161, and 167.171 RSMo and SPS Policy JGD, Section VI, student suspensions of greater than 10 days require a hearing before the Superintendent or designee.
+These hearings, called Review Meetings, are conducted by the Director of Student Services.
+At these meetings, the student and the parents/guardians will be advised of the charges against the student and their procedural rights.

-STUDENT DISCIPLINE GUIDELINES
+DISCIPLINE GUIDELINES